 Standard 2: Partnering with Families

-The purpose of this module is to introduce the DEC EI/ECSE Standard 2.
-The learning resources provided are designed to be used in both pre-service and in-service facilitate the integration of the knowledge and skills addressed by this standard.
+The purpose of this module is to introduce the Initial Practice-Based Professional Preparation Standards Early Interventionists/Early Childhood Special Educators (EI/ECSE) Standard 2.
+The learning resources provided are designed to be used in both pre-service and in-service to facilitate the integration of the knowledge and skills addressed by this standard.

 Standard 2: Candidates use their knowledge of family-centered practices and family systems theory to develop and maintain reciprocal partnerships with families.
 They apply family capacity-building practices as they support families to make informed decisions and advocate for their young children.
 They engage families in opportunities that build on their existing strengths, reflect current goals, and foster family competence and confidence to support their children’s development and learning.